Trapping

 Use of killing snares for canids

-In preparation for possible new regulation on the use of killing snares for canids, the Ministère has published a list of recommended models and components for the design and use of snares.
-An illustrated document (PDF 1.77 Mb) showing the best killing snare designs for foxes, lynx, coyote and wolf is available in the Traps authorized by species section.
-These new devices are authorized under trapping regulations.
+In preparation for possible regulations on the use of killing snares for trapping canids, the Ministère has published a list of recommended models and components for the design and use of a snare.

 Changes during the year